trumpiter-max/Proactive-cyber-defence/Linux-Internal/Section-3-Advanced-System-Hardening-Techniques/Chapter-12-Logging-and-Log-Security.md

 ## rsylog

+- A traditional, centralized logging system that has been used in Linux distributions for many years
+- A high-performance syslog implementation that provides a centralized logging infrastructure for many Linux-based systems
+- Can forwarding log messages to remote servers, filtering and sorting logs, and archiving logs.
 - rsyslog logging rules
   - Define where to record messages for each particular system service:
     - On RedHat/CentOS systems, rules are stored in the `/etc/rsyslog.conf`